MF-Jiang/Magic-Square-Variation-Algorithm/README.md

 Based on VNS algorithm, other heuristics are used to complete the magic square change problem.

 I have tried Python, C/ C ++ different programming languages to design this algorithm, and also tried to combine VNS algorithm with other excellent algorithms such as SA, GA, etc., or use better heuristics.
-You can find Other algorithm attempts based on VNS in this folder.
+You can find other algorithm I designed in 'Other algorithm attempts based on VNS' folder.
 In the end, it was the C++ version I put in the root directory that worked best.

 You can refer to my packaged paper or read my report to get a deeper understanding of this algorithm design.